wp-plugins/tabify-edit-screen/readme.txt

 * Better UI admin
 * Know when a metabox is showed from the screen options
 * Let user be able to move meta boxes to a different tab
+* Improve deleting a tab from the setting screen